corda/corda-docs/content/en/docs/cdl/cdl/cdl-to-code/keep-it-structured.md

 * As the `verify()` function is too complicated to manage in one function, it is broken up in to a series of sub-verify functions each one dealing with a different CDL constraint.
 * The verification of Path constraints is more complicated than the other constraints, hence some of this has been moved out of the `verifyPathConstraints()` function and into `ContractUtils.kt`.

 For each of the sub-verify functions we will aim for a standard structure to implement that type of constraint.
-The closer we can get to a standard template with the specific details of the Smart Contract being akin to configuration, the more reliable the implementation will become.
+The closer we can get to a standard template with the specific details of the smart contract being akin to configuration, the more reliable the implementation will become.

 For example, the code for verifying Status constraints is as follows: